cfsengineering/CEASIOMpy/ceasiompy/SettingsGUI/README.md

 ## Inputs

-`SettingsGUI` takes as input a CPACS file and a list of modules that should be included for settings modification.
+`SettingsGUI` takes as input a CPACS file and a list of modules that should be included for setting modifications.

 ## Analyses

 For each module in the list, `SettingsGUI` will automatically propose to set the inputs of the module.
-These inputs are base on the definition given by the `__specs__.py` file of the module.
-It allows create a tab to define, import, export and modify the aeromaps present in the CPACS file.
+These inputs are based on the definition given by the `__specs__.py` file of the module.
+It allows yout to create a tab to define, import, export and modify the aeromaps present in the CPACS file.

 ## Outputs